Click tabs for more information

 Your family will discover a variety of wildlife, explore Corcovado National Park on the Pacific coast, the lush mountain landscape and fertile soil of Turrialba and the rich volcanic habitat around Cerro de la Muerte, one of the highest mountain peaks in Costa Rica.
 As we explore all these areas, we will be mixing in activities like whitewater rafting, hiking and an exhilarating zip line canopy tour.

 Along the way we'll meet a few of our Costa Rican friends, admirable people who honor, respect and work to maintain a harmonious relationship with nature.
-Meeting the locals to share stories and backgrounds always seems to be a trip highlight for teenagers and is a great way to round out our Costa Rica adventure for teens.
+Meeting the locals to share stories and backgrounds always seems to be a trip highlight for teenagers and is a great way to round out our Costa Rica family vacation for teens.

 10 or more